yourealwaysbe/shortyz-1/README.md

 * No Google email or games integration.
 * No crashlytics.
-* No New York Times.
+* No New York Times or layouts for large screens.
-* No non-native or forced keyboard.
+* No native keyboard.

-The latter two are for no reason other than i didn't want to maintain them.
+The penultimate removal is for no reason other than i didn't want to maintain them.
 They could be put back.

+The native keyboard was removed because soft input methods are discouraged from sending key events.

 ## Compilation